This post may contain affiliate links. See my full disclaimer here

-If you are headed on vacation, or to the pool or beach, an important must-pack is your pool floatie.
+Are you headed on vacation, or to the pool or beach?
+You’ll want to bring along the best floaties for babies and toddlers!
 Bringing the ‘wrong’ swim floatie on your trip is a mistake you just don’t want to make (from experience!).
 Before we discovered the best swim floatie for our toddler, we spent many a vacation suffering from a clingy toddler who had all of the sudden decided he was AFRAID OF ALL WATER.
 After seven days straight of being held to for dear life, we knew we needed to find something that was going to give our little one some confidence in the water!
-If you are headed to the water with your little ones check out my suggestions here for the best swim floaties for toddlers and babies:
+If you are headed to the water with your little ones check out my suggestions here for the best swim floaties for babies and toddlers.

 - 2 The Best Toddler Floatie: The Puddle Jumper

-- 3 The Best Baby Floatie: SwimWays Sun Canopy Baby Boat
+- 3 The Best Floaties for Babies: SwimWays Sun Canopy Baby Boat

 - 4 The Best Kids Floatie: The Swim Fin

 - 5 The Best Toddler Life Jacket: Hyperlite PFD

 - 6 The Best Baby Life Jacket: O’Brien Baby Safe Infant Vest

 We’ve tried so many different baby floaties and swim vests for toddlers over the years, and have finally found the best toddler floatie and baby swim floats around.
 In this post, I’m going to cover our favorite toddler and baby flotation devices, and also review some of the important differences between a toddler or baby life jacket, swim vest and ‘floatie’.

 Life jacket, Swim Vest, Pool Floatie: What’s the difference?